RickStrahl/BlogPosts/2018-07/Re-assembling-the-Web-with-Web-Assembly-and-Blazor/ReAssemblingTheWebWithWebAssemblyAndBlazor.md

 ### Experiment!
 So, if all of this sounds exciting to you, consider using current versions of Blazor to learn about Web Assembly and get a feel for what it's like to use .NET code to write your front end code.
 It has a very different feel from JavaScript based development which feels both familiar and unfamiliar at the same time.
 While you may not be able to build production ready code with this stuff yet, it helps to check out the technology and get a feel for what non-JavaScript based development might look like.
 Give it a try...

+### Summary
+It's really cool to finally see some real noise with Web Assembly that aims at breaking the JavaScript mono-culture.
+Blazor certainly feels very comfortable to .NET developers and it gets a lot of things related to HTML frameworks right.
+In a lot of ways Blazor feel more natural than any of the other big frameworks.
+Part of this is the very code centric approach, but the ability to use .NET classes **and** also pull in a lot of .NET Standard compliant code on the client side is pretty exciting.

+On the flip side, this technology is not anywhere near ready.
+There are big missing features in Web Assembly, which are going to take a while to get addressed and then take more time to actually make it into browsers.
+The good news on that front is that most browser vendors are eager to make Web Assembly work, so once the specs are reasonably worked out browsers are likely to be close behind with implementations.

+There are also big issues with Mono both in general processing and with specific issues.
+It's amazing to think that it's even possible to compile down even a slimmed down version of the Mono Runtime to run in the browser, but there are many small issues that need to be resolved.

+Blazor too is still discovering what works and what doesn't and frankly Microsoft doesn't have a great track record with client side frameworks.
+The good news here is that Blazor is different in that it is not based around JavaScript and Microsoft can leverage their skill in building .NET based frameworks with Blazor.
+Given the short time since it was initially announced and put out I'd say Blazor has come a long way and is actually mostly functional.
+But it's definitely not ready to be used in production any time soon.

+So as exciting as all of this new tech is, don't get too excited because I think it'll be quite a while before there's a stable and fully functional version of Blazor or whatever it will become that we can use in production.

+It's not quite time to throw out the JavaScript baby with the bathwater.
+But in the meantime we can think about the possibilities what Web Assembly and Blazor can deliver.
+Get involved, play with the technology, report bugs and help out with discussions about features that you think you need and aren't there yet.